 After his performance in The Batman, there was a lot of speculation about the Matt Reeves TV spin-off featuring Oswald Cobblepot, but despite the popularity of the character, it seems that the show is held up in development, and it doesn’t look like we will see this show in 2023.

 Constantine 2 (TBA)

-Keanu Reeves will be returning as the demon hunter John Constantine, after eighteen years after the original film came out.
+Keanu Reeves will be returning as the demon hunter John Constantine after eighteen years after the original film came out.
 Frank Lawrence will direct the film, and Akiva Goldsman will write the screenplay.
-Plot details are tight, and a release date unclear.
+Plot details are tight, and the release date is unclear.